memgraph/docs/docs/connect-to-memgraph/mgconsole.md

   ]}>
   <TabItem value="docker">

-**1.** If you installed Memgraph DB using Docker, you can run the client from your Docker image.
+**1.** If you installed MemgraphDB using Docker, you can run the client from your Docker image.
 First, you need to find the `CONTAINER_ID` of your Memgraph
 container: